DENICeG/go-rriclient/README.md

 The Preset Mode allows you to chose from predefined request templates to edit and fire the query.
 Preset mode supports tab completion.

+You can use the preset in an interactive mode, where omit all parameters.
+The program will then proceed to guide and list you options.

+You can also pass a preset name to directly get into editing.

+Example:

+> preset domain_info

+Example 2:

+> preset domain_info.xml

 ## RRI Request Examples